 the jury votes for a life sentence.
 And in his case, it was twelve to zero, every single juror voted for life for him, But this judge who was famous for going against the jury when they voted

-have been able to get the death sentence under current Florida law.
+been able to get the death sentence under current Florida law.
 So, that was the same kind of thing where it was too little, too late.
 They executed Buford.
-I was with his sisters until
+I was with his sisters until right up

 1 of 2